techjb/ByteTiles/README.md

 # ByteTiles

-File format specification that allows access to the contents of an MBTiles file by byte range.
+File format specification that allows access to the contents of an [MBTiles](https://docs.mapbox.com/help/glossary/mbtiles/) file by byte range.

-A [MBTiles](https://docs.mapbox.com/help/glossary/mbtiles/) file contains a SQLite database and needs to be loaded in memory before requesting data.
+A  MBTiles file contains a SQLite database and needs to be loaded in memory before requesting data.
 Instead a **ByteTiles** file constains a list of tiles and a dictionary (tile key - byte range) that indicates the position in the file for any tile.
 The dictionary is thinked to be loaded in a fast memory access (cache or database) for a fast tile reading.

 ## Bennefits

-* Reduce cost: Upload a **ByteTiles** file to [Amazon S3](https://aws.amazon.com/s3/) and then fetch tiles by it range of bytes.
+* Cost: A **ByteTiles** file can be uploaded in [Amazon S3](https://aws.amazon.com/s3/) and then fetch tiles by it range of bytes.
-* Reduce storage size: **ByteTiles** files are 5-10% smaller than **MBTiles** files.
+* Storage size: A **ByteTiles** files is 5-10% smaller than **MBTiles** file.
-* Faster update: Instead of extracting the files contained in **MBTiles** and upload them all to S3, **ByteTiles** contains all in a single file.
+* Updates: Instead of extracting the files contained in **MBTiles** and upload them all to S3, **ByteTiles** contains all in a single file.

 ## Built With